Top of page

 Should I follow a certain diet?

-You are likely to need to take some time out of work while you’re having treatment for lymphoma and probably for a little while after finishing treatment.
-You might choose to carry on working through your treatment.
+You are likely to need to take some time out of work during and after treatment for lymphoma.

-Your employer must, by law, make any ‘reasonable adjustments’ that allow you to continue working during and after treatment (under the Equality Act 2010).
+Your employer must, by law, make reasonable adjustments that allow you to continue working during and after treatment (under the Equality Act 2010).
 Speak to your Human Resources (HR) department or your line-manager and ask how they can support you.
-You might also be interested in finding out about any sources of financial support available to you if your income is lowered.

 Can I have a flu vaccination?